Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Individuals don't have to worry about paying fees to receive direct deposits, but employers pay fees to use this payment system.

-How to set up direct deposits
+How to set up direct deposit

 Setting things up to receive direct deposits is pretty simple and only requires a few steps: